A New Family with a Fourth Lepton Flavor

-It is not excluded, however, that if (\ref{45}) holds, the mass and charge of the evrmionic neutrino refer doubtless only to the fundamental physical parameters.
-They of course characterize those particles, the charge of which is extremely lower then the charge of the evrmion.
+It is not excluded, however, that if Eq. (\ref{45}) holds, the mass and charge of the evrmionic neutrino refer doubtless only to fundamental physical parameters.
+They of course characterize those particles, the charge of which is not comparable with an evrmion charge.

-These reasonings just and give the possibility to understand the unified principle, according to which, each of all types of leptons has his a self neutrino.
+{\bf 4.
+The fourth lepton flavor} Each of leptons has his own neutrino.
 If such a pair is the evrmion and its neutrino, they constitute the new leptonic families.

 For elucidation of their ideas, it is desirable to present the family structure of leptons (\ref{1}) and (\ref{2}) in the general form by the following manner: